wp-graphql/wp-graphql-smart-cache/readme.txt

 In order to use v0.2.0+ of WPGraphQL Smart Cache, you will need WPGraphQL v1.12.0 or newer.

 == Changelog ==

+= 0.3.8 =

+- fix: rename constant that didn't get updated in 0.3.4.
+Thanks @colis!

 = 0.3.7 =